WidyaPuspitaloka/Linux-Configuration/README.md

 1. Login as user "postgres" `sudo su - postgres`
 2. Connect to psql (the terminal for interacting with PostgreSQL) by running `psql`

-Create the catalog user by running CREATE USER catalog WITH PASSWORD 'sillypassword';
+3. Create the catalog user by running CREATE USER catalog WITH PASSWORD 'sillypassword';

-Next, give the catalog user the ability to create databases: ALTER USER catalog CREATEDB;
+4. Next, give the catalog user the ability to create databases: ALTER USER catalog CREATEDB;

-Create the 'catalog' database owned by catalog user: # CREATE DATABASE catalog WITH OWNER catalog;.
+5. Create the 'catalog' database owned by catalog user: # CREATE DATABASE catalog WITH OWNER catalog;.

-Connect to the database: # \c catalog
+6. Connect to the database: # \c catalog

-not Finally, give the catalog user a password by running \password catalog

-Check to make sure the catalog user was created by running \du; a table of sorts will be returned, and it should look like this:
+7. Check to make sure the catalog user was created by running \du; a table of sorts will be returned, and it should look like this:

 ```
 				   List of roles